 Among the more interesting RU58841 related testimonials from active forum members or youtubers include those from: Mr. Antiandrogen1; hellouser; Swooping; and irishpride.
 RU58841 can be purchased for lab research purposes only from here where they state that each batch is extensively tested for minimum 99 percent purity.

 Topical RU58841 has a very short half-life (1 hr) in comparison to the oral ingestion of Finasteride (6 hrs) and Dutasteride (5 weeks!).
 Moreover, RU58841 does not inhibit DHT production like the latter two products.
 These facts seem to suggest that there is minimal chance of any serious or permanent side effects, and anecdotal evidence on the forums seems to support that.
 However, because many people are buying RU58841 from online sometimes unknown and unverified suppliers, there is no guarantee of any kind of safety at all.
-Moreover, I have noticed that several online vendors of RU58841 have posted their own ads in youtube videos, in hair loss forums and even in some official looking sites and encyclopedia type online resources.
-I am not planning to buy RU58841 online and discourage that kind of illegal activity.
+I am not planning to buy RU58841 online because of safety issues.
 The product is also quite expensive in comparison to Minoxidil or Finasteride.
+If you really do wish to buy this product, consult a doctor first.

 Coming back to the title of this blog post, the reason I find RU58841’s predicament strange is due to the fact that despite a respectable amount of evidence over the past two decades in support of the product’s anti-androgenic capabilities, no company has decided to go through with clinical trials for this product for use as an anti-androgen.
 This is especially surprising considering that side effects are likely to be minimal to non-existent when RU58841 is applied in low doses.
 Perhaps companies do not think that the product is much better than topical Minoxidil?
 Or perhaps because the product cannot be patented, the long-term profitability and monopoly of any new product containing RU58841 is suspect?
 Even stranger, the research on this product has dried up in recent years, which is not true for other anti-androgens such as Spironolactone and Flutamide.